 The very first thing you need to do as chairperson, after an election, is call your team together for your first meeting to discuss how the local executive will function for the next term.
-You will need to determine and discuss:
+This initial meeting gives you the opportunity to get to know each other as a team and determine what your collective goals and vision are for the upcoming term.
+You will also specifically need to discuss:

 - Duties of local officers

 - Membership meetings

 - Executive meetings

-- Shop stewards, OH&S and other committees
+- Shop stewards, JOHS and worker health and safety reps and other committees

 - By-Laws

 - Finances and budget